 }

-Adding and removing guardians should also go through a timelock — otherwise the owner could replace all guardians with controlled addresses just before selling.
-Pattern: pendingGuardianAdd with delay, similar to recovery.
+Adding and removing guardians also uses a timelock—otherwise the owner could replace all guardians before selling.
+We use the pendingGuardianAdd pattern:

 mapping(address => uint256) public pendingGuardianAdditions;